loomio/loomio_help/content/user_manual/whats_new_loomio_2/index.md

 ## Timeline

 Every part of Loomio's layout has been carefully reworked.
-One new feature we want to highlight is our new timeline bar inside the threads: an easy way to find the information you need and understand how a conversation evolved over time.
+One new feature we want to highlight is our new timeline inside the threads: an easy way to find the information you need and understand how a conversation evolved over time.

 ![b16](new_timeline.png)